November 29, Reading 3 – John 21

 Thank You that You continue to guide and shepherd us, even when we choose what the world thinks over You.

-Please forgive us Lord God.
+Please forgive us Lord.

 Amen.